15 Best Things To Do Sapporo Winter (2026 Guide)

 12. Explore Hokkaido's Winter Wonderland on a Guided Tour

-While Sapporo has a lot to do on its own, there’s so much of Hokkaido that is worth checking out as well, but it’ll be tough if you don’t rent a car to get around as some of these areas aren’t easily accessible.
+There's so much of Hokkaido to explore during the winter, but it’ll be tough if you don’t rent a car to get around as some of these areas aren’t easily accessible.

 I went on a guided tour during my trip to Sapporo and it was a great decision.
 We got to explore some of the top destinations of Hokkaido in a relatively short amount of time, and I got to nap and recover my energy during the transit time between sites.